My Mum would kill me for saying this, but here goes.

 She had to take to her bed.
-For four fucking days!
+For four bloody days!

 Imagine the scene if you will.
 There she is, lying in a Queen-sized bed (presumptuous considering she’s only a Duchess) on a mattress stuffed with the finest down which has been lovingly plucked from the bellies of day-old North American snow geese by sixteen year-old virgin Eskimo girls.
 Her head rests gently on a pillowcase made from premium Japanese silk spun from the cocoons of genetically-engineered silkworms raised solely on imported Paraguayan mulberry leaves.